wldyd920/Epsilon-Dropout/README.md

 2. More Datasets?
  : Fasion-MNIST, CIFAR-100, ImageNET(ILSVRC2012 task 1&2)
 3. Adaptable to other architectures?
- : Try other famous architectures
+ : Try other famous architectures (VGG, GoogleNet, etc.)
 4. Effective also in Attention Machanism?
  : After showing the effectiveness